-6.1.
-NATIONAL YOUTH DEVELOPMENT AGENCY
+6.1 NATIONAL YOUTH DEVELOPMENT AGENCY

 The National Youth Development Agency commonly known as NYDA was launched in 2009 as a result of the merger of the National Youth Commission and Umsobomvu Youth Fund.
 NYDA's mandate is to create and promote co-ordination in youth developmental issues and is created to tackle challenges that are facing the country's youth.

-6.1.1.
+This can be achieved through economic development, decent employment creation, social cohesion and monitoring and evaluation of the integrated youth development strategies.

+6.1.2.
 NYDA'S grant programme

 The grant programme is designed to provide the youth (young entrepreneurs) with an opportunity to have access to financial and non-financial business development support, for youth to grow their businesses.
 This programme focuses on youth entrepreneurs who just started and are not fully developed but show potential in the future.
 The NYDA also provides non-financial support to those applicants whose business ideas qualify for the grant programme.

 The non-financial support services includes; mentorship, market linkages, entrepreneurship development programme, voucher programme and youth co-operative development programme.
 Grants will be issued to individuals, co-operatives and community development facilitation projects and it is compulsory for successful applicants to participate in the non-financial programme for a minimum of two years.
 NYDA provides grants from R1 000.00 to R200 000.00 depending on the developmental stage of the business.
 For agriculture and technology related projects, the maximum threshold is R250 000.
 There are four (4) thresholds under which grant is offered: